Webpage created: September 14, 2019

 It is said that he started work as a farm boy at Mevagissey and later took up an apprenticeship with the village blacksmith.
 While he was there he educated himself in the "Three R's".

 With the fresh sea air off the English Channel and the endless sandy beach at Whitsands, love blossomed and Mr William Henry Sleep married Miss Ann Davey at Saint James the Great Church in Stoke Damerel on March 29th 1862.
+That was the year that Mr Sleep officially became a partner.
 Their first child, Lucinda, was born in Morice Town, Devonport, in 1863.

 By 1864 he and Ann were back in Crafthole, where he was an agricultural smith, not a blacksmith.
 By 1871 the family had grown, with Laura, Robert and John all being born at in Sheviock Parish.
 William developed his new plough soon after he had completed his apprenticeship and it was so well received that he soon set his mind to making further improvements to it.